Fontkodo/dihedral-center-suggestion/README.md

 To see how dihedral groups are implemented in Lean, see [their mathlib file][mathlib:dg].

+The intent is that these will be added to the dihedral group file.

 There are four results that are to be included:

 - `sr_not_mem_center`: No reflection is central (if the group is non-degenerate).